-As we’ve already explained, you’ll know which collateral is and isn’t important from your brand audit, and that’ll be briefed in already.
+As we’ve already explained, you’ll know which collateral is and isn’t important from your brand audit.

 There are a few approaches we’ve seen work when it comes to creating your rebranded collateral:

-- If you’ve got marketing budget to play with, hand it all over to your agency and get them to do every single thing your business needs moving forward
+- If you’ve got marketing budget to play with, hand it all over to your chosen agency and get them to do every single thing your business needs moving forward.

-- get them to create base templates in InDesign or as a PDF, then get your in-house team to replicate them as closely as possible.
+- Or, ask your chosen agency to create base templates in InDesign or as a PDF, then get your in-house team to replicate them as closely as possible.

 Now that you’ve got your identity and collateral taken care of, you need to switch your focus to the online world.